keithalewis/math/funny.md

 Since $\Sigma^2_1 = 1/(t_1 - t_0)\Sigma^2_0(t_1 - t_0)$ we have $\Sigma_1 = \Sigma_0$.
 Rinse and repeat until you stop laughing.

-The next attempt at coming up with a path dependent volatility model